Why is the Spinal Tap Procedure Conducted?

 “We want your knees pulled up as far as possible and your chin down to your chest so you’re curled up into a little ball,” explains Dr. Hostin.
 This position helps arc your back and spaces out your vertebrae, giving the doctor a larger target area.

 “Then, the needle itself gets inserted into the skin between the bones in the lower back, and into the spinal space where the cerebrospinal fluid lives,” says Dr. Hostin.
-In certain situations, an ultrasound or special X-ray imaging technique called fluoroscopy is used to determine the best position for the spinal needle.
+In certain situations, an ultrasound or special X-ray imaging technique called fluoroscopy is used to determine the best position for the spinal needle, especially for young children or those with challenging anatomy.

 Once the needle is in place, CSF can be collected for various diagnostic tests.
 This fluid helps detect conditions such as infections, bleeding around the brain, or multiple sclerosis.
 The procedure can also measure CSF pressure to check for hydrocephalus, a condition characterized by an accumulation of CSF in the brain.